Variables

 System variables are preexisting variables with static names and Control-M-assigned values.
 You can reference system variables in job attributes and user-defined variable values, as described in Variable Reference Attributes and User-Defined Variables.
 Before a job executes, Control-M resolves the variables and uses the retrieved values in the current job execution.

-On 18 July 2025, a job is defined with a local, user-defined variable, named MyDate, and assigned the following value, with system variables %%DAY, %%MONTH, and %%YEAR:
+On 18 July 2025, you define a job with a local user-defined variable, name it MyDate, and use system variables %%DAY, %%MONTH, and %%YEAR to assign it the following value:

 %%DAY-%%MONTH-%%YEAR